 CalSAWS is inexorably intertwined with the ability of the Counties to deliver required public assistance services on a timely basis to those in need.
 With the pandemic, Counties have fewer Staff to continue to deliver those services.
 As a result, it is even more important that Counties are promptly and fully informed regarding any CalSAWS outage that may impact their delivery capability.

-Detailed Communication Plans will be further defined within the Contractors PCD Deliverable.
+Detailed Communication Plans will be further defined within the Contractor’s PCD Deliverable.

 The Application Change Process